MichailidisData/MichailidisData/README.md

 ## Hi there 👋

-My name is Nikolas and I'm a Mathematician and an aspiring Data Analyst.
+My name is Nikolas and I'm a Mathematician and an aspiring Data Analyst and Data Scientist.
 I’ve always been fascinated by the power of data to uncover insights and help organizations make informed decisions.
 I have hands-on experience with tools like Excel, SQL, and Python, and I’ve worked on several projects where I analyzed data sets to identify trends and present actionable insights.
 I’ve also gained proficiency in data visualization software like Tableau and Power BI.

 <!--